ETC100/Common_ML/README.md

-# This is a repository for common mechine learning algorithms.
+# This is a repository for common machine learning algorithms.
 1. linear regression
 2. logistic regression
 3. Perception machine